Learn more about Chirp Next by clicking here and going to their website.

 The Latest Updates

 If you'd like to have all frequencies in your area that are listed on Repeaterbook, that's not a problem.
 Once you have your radio and interface cables connected to your computer and your radio is able to be read and written to, you can open Chirp Next, click on Radio, then Query Source.
 Select RepeaterBook to start the procedure of selecting your local area including state.
 You'll typically get a lot of hits within the number of miles you've specified.
-We typically pick about 40 miles.
+About 40 miles could be a good choice, but if you travel a lot, you'll have to play it by ear.
 There is one caveat, however.
 It could easily create a file that has several hundred entries, even though your radio may hold just 128 (or less).
-Just delete the entries of the stations that you don't want or need.
-If yours holds several hundred or more, it won't be an issue, but do remember that unwanted entries are just taking up space and take time to scan or select the channel you want (unless you go directly to it with the keypad).
+If you're using the right radio model, Chirp will only load in enough entries to fill your radio.
+If yours holds several hundred or more, it probably won't be an issue, but do remember that unwanted entries are just taking up space and take time to scan or select the channel you want (unless you go directly to it with the keypad).

 You're probably here to get some simple help programming your radio.
-We hope you've come to the right place.
+This could be the right place, so read on, McDuff :-).

-With your radio turned off, connect your radio to the computer using a programming cable.
+With your radio turned off, connect it to the computer using a programming cable.
 Don't have one?
 They're easy to find on eBay or Amazon.
-Turn your radio on and up to at least 3/4 volume.
+Try to make sure it's an FTDI type cable so Windows (or whatever) will recognize it and automatically load the driver.
+Turn your radio on and on some older models, to at least 3/4 volume.
 Open Chirp and click:

 Radio | Download From Radio